skj092/blog1/_pages/about.md

 permalink: /about/
 ---

-[I](https://docs.google.com/document/d/e/2PACX-1vQDugDtoMXrFYo_cPL6v7zvsvfHr4xi9zMNaWv-YIe2C3JGXKIuq2VH2cXa79HxGd7PpJdJJf2JXWj0/pub) am a mathematics graduate passionate about data science in general deep learning in particular.
+[I](https://docs.google.com/document/d/e/2PACX-1vQDugDtoMXrFYo_cPL6v7zvsvfHr4xi9zMNaWv-YIe2C3JGXKIuq2VH2cXa79HxGd7PpJdJJf2JXWj0/pub) am a mathematics graduate passionate about data science in general and deep learning in particular.
 I love to learn new things and grow.
-I've spent the last 3 years growing as a developer through experience and education.
+I’ve spent the last 3 years growing as a developer through experience and education.

-I prefer to think of myself as an open-minded, down to earch and outgoing person.
-I care very much for people who I come across in my life and try to make their lives easier.
-I love nature as well, this is why I like to go on camping, hiking and all sorts of adventure activities.
+I prefer to think of myself as an open-minded, down-to-earth, and outgoing person.
+I care very much for people whom I come across in my life and try to make their lives easier I love nature as well, this is why I like to go on camping, hiking, and all sorts of adventure activities.

-I also like to read about anthropology, psychology and history to know how we all grow and why we are what we are.
-I am not sure if it's true but I like to think that whatever we do it has a reason most of the time we are not aware of our action and thoughts but it always has the reason.
+I also like to read about anthropology, psychology, and history to know how we all grow and why we are what we are.
+I am not sure if it’s true but I like to think that whatever we do has a reason most of the time we are not aware of our activities and thoughts but it always has a reason.

-I am currently working as a Web Developer at Accenture Solution and solve machine learning problems in my free time.
+I am currently working as a Web Developer at Accenture Solution and solving machine learning problems in my free time.

 ### Projects :